Want to rank higher in Google?

 Pretty major, right?

-That’s why it’s so important to focus on optimizing your content and website, which includes everything from keyword research and link building to perfecting your technical SEO.
+That’s why it’s so important to focus on optimizing the content on your website, which includes everything from keyword research and link building to perfecting your technical SEO.

 SERP features have taken some of the glory from organic results.